thepika206/play-blackjack/README.md

 # Extras and Future Features
 ## Card Counting HI-LO system
-- *Beta feature*, definitely not calibrated yet for a 1 deck game.
+- *Beta feature*, needs more testing
 - Hi-Lo system is a running count of the Hi (Ace and 10 cards) and Lo (2,3,4,5,6)
 - In this system the deck favors the dealer if it has more Lo cards and less Hi cards
 ## Not in scope - ICEBOX